wso2/docs-is/en/docs/references/concepts/user-management/users.md

 ## Search users

 Once users have been added to the system, they can be searched via the console, or using SCIM requests.
 A number of filters can be used to find a user or multiple users faster.
-For example, entering a username pattern will provide all the usernames that match that pattern as search results.
+For example, entering a username pattern will provide all the usernames that match that pattern in the search result.

 ---